Crate Training Guide

 - Create a device be used as a house training tool.

 Some people feel it is cruel to confine a dog to a crate.
 It would be cruel to put a dog in a crate and leave for eight hours.
 However, if you take the time to properly introduce a crate to a dog, you’ll find that the dog will often come to prefer the crate as a place for sleeping and having a quiet place to call his own.

 Types and Size of Crates

-When you chose a crate, be sure that it is the right size.
+When you choose a crate, be sure that it is the right size.
 A crate must be large enough for an adult dog to stand up straight, turn around and lie down in a stretched position.

 Use a wire or fiberglass crate with adequate ventilation: